shelleywong/CSCI567-Course-Materials/Assignments/Project.md

 * **Project Members**
   * You should make sure that you identify all members of the project team right below the project title.
   * You may work in a pair (group of 2) or as an individual for the project.
+  * All members of a group must be in the same section of CINS 467.
 * **Project Description**
   * This should describe what your project is and what you expect it to accomplish.
 This description has some similarities to an elevator pitch -- it should explain the concept of your project in a way that any listener could understand it in a short period of time.
 Explain who your app is for and what it offers.
   * This description should include an overview of what you expect to accomplish, including **how you will address the program requirements**.
 In particular, make sure to highlight how you expect your app to use (1) internet connectivity (sending/receiving data from an internet-based source such as Cloud Firestore or an API) and (2) either location services or the camera (how your app will interact with the device hardware).
 Refer to the [Project Requirements](#project-requirements) for more details.